 In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the context.

-sex, genital and anal detail.
-In some cases, the material was considered to be of such strength that it was only suitable for transmission with mandatory restrictions (e.g. under PIN encryption).
-In one programme, in particular, the material
+genital and anal detail.
+In some cases, the material was considered to be of

+such strength that it was only suitable for transmission with mandatory restrictions (e.g. under PIN encryption).
+In one programme, in particular, the material was of

-was of such strength that it was considered to be equivalent of BBFC R18.
+such strength that it was considered to be equivalent of BBFC R18.
 There were further breaches relating to daytime chat.
-In these cases, the broadcaster transmitted material which was considered to be unsuitable for pre-watershed viewing
+In these cases, the broadcaster transmitted material which was considered to be unsuitable for pre-watershed viewing in that